-Pouring gravy over beef short ribs
+Pouring gravy over short ribs

-Tuscan Short Ribs in the Dutch oven
+Tuscan Short Ribs on the Stovetop

 If you don’t have a slow cooker, you can easily use the same recipe and use a Dutch oven or large saucepan.
 Details in the recipe.

-Slow Cooker Tuscan Short Ribs
+Slow Cooker Tuscan Short Ribs (with Stovetop Instructions)

 Ingredients

-• 1 1/2 cups (354 ml) Tuscan red wine
+• 1 ½ cups (354 ml) Tuscan/Italian red wine

-• 1 1/2 cups (354 ml) beef broth
+• 1 ½ cups (354 ml) beef broth/stock, low sodium if possible

 • 2 tablespoons tomato paste

-• 1 teaspoon salt (depending on how salty your broth is)
+• 1 teaspoon salt, depending on how salty your broth is

 • ½ teaspoon ground black pepper